Claims Against Uninsured Drivers

 There were 15,846 claims reported against 11,198 uninsured drivers last year.
 The Motor Insurance Bureau paid out £256 million in compensation to people involved in accidents with an uninsured party.

-Whether you are the driver, a passenger, or a pedestrian involved in an accident caused by uninsured driver, you may be entitled to compensation.
-The Motor Insurers Bureau (MIB) Uninsured Drivers Agreement provides a route for the injured party in uninsured driver accidents to claim compensation caused by a person who doesn’t have insurance.
+Whether you’re a driver, passenger, or a pedestrian involved in an accident caused by an uninsured driver, you may be entitled to compensation.
+The Motor Insurers Bureau (MIB) Uninsured Drivers Agreement provides a route for the injured party in uninsured driver accidents to claim compensation.

-Please call us on 0131 555 7055 for a free no obligation consultation and we'll be happy to assist you.
-Or contact us through our form.
+Please call us on 0131 555 7055 for a free no-obligation consultation and we’ll be happy to assist you.
+Or you can contact us through our form.

 The standard cut-off date for making a personal injury claim is 3 years from the date of the accident.
 However, there are some exceptions to this rule: